irwinschmitt/irwinschmitt/README.md

 > _Always exploring and learning._

-I've been studying front and backend JavaScript, Docker and I'm loving Image Processing.
+I've been studying front and backend JavaScript I'm loving Image Processing with Python.

 ## Recent projects